blb-ventures/strawberry-django-plus/docs/mutations.md

         return resolvers.update(info, asset, resolvers.parse_input(info, data))
 ```

 Important to note is that the input has to be converted via `vars` call.
-The concept is taken from the build-in mutation.
+The concept is taken from the built-in mutation.
 You then need to call the `resolvers.update` function to mutate the model instance.
-The main benefit is that you keep all the validation and update logic from the build-in mutation.
+The main benefit is that you keep all the validation and update logic from the built-in mutation.

 ## Custom model mutations